doda25-team9/operation/docs/deployment.md

 * **Virtual Service of the app**: Here, we define the ratio of the requests sent to versions 1 and 2.
 We currently route 90% of the traffic to the stable version (`v1`) and 10 % to the canary release (`v2`) used for testing.
 * **Destination Rule**: This file defines the subset of pods based on Kubernetes labels.
 Subset `v1` is routed to version 1 pods, and accordingly for version 2.

+The resulting request flow can be seen in Kiali from which the diagram below was made.
+We see requests to app-service split into request for `v1` and `v2` and for model-service into v1`, `v2` and `v3`.
+The request flow for the metric collection is also visible in the diagram, where Prometheus, Grafana and kube-state-metrics poll Kubernetes for metrics.

 ![Istio request flow](Istio-request-flow.png)
 Figure 2: Diagram from Kiali showing the request flow in practice